valir/kwallet-dmenu/README.md

   folder, such as Maps, Binary data or Unknown
 * In the contents box enter each piece of information in per-line fashion

+Configure a shortcut to the script in your window manager.
+For I3WM you could define something like this:

+    bindsym $mod+p exec kwallet-dmenu

-The script will call kwallet-query two times:
+When invoked, the script will call kwallet-query two times:

 * First time, it'll query all entries under the Passwords/Passwords folder, and feed dmenu with them ; you'll see dmenu displaying them and you'll be